 In the Let’s Get Started section of the book, there is a Paleo checklist of what you should and should not be eating.
 There are also tips for getting started on the Paleo journey, advice on how to makeover a kitchen for a Paleo lifestyle, seasonal lists for fruits and vegetables, as well as lists of nonperishables that help to make the Paleo kitchen complete.
 A section on the tools and equipment has been included along with the rationale for the various devices.
 Want to know how to shop smarter?
 They have included their tips on that, too, as well as how to cook smarter.
 Dining out can be daunting for those who are trying to stick to their Paleo diet.
 George and Juli know that and have included tips and suggestions to make it easier.

 Getting into the meat of the book, there are eleven chapters of recipes, covering breakfast to dessert and everything in between.
 I like to skip to the back of the book where there is a photo index of all of the recipes.

 Gorgeous full-color photos of the recipes grace the pages of the book.

 Juli and George have quite a few recipes for chocolate goodies on their blogs.
-In the future I hope to try:
+Some recipes that I am looking forward to making are:

 - Soft & Chewy Double Chocolate Cookies